 You know that staying hydrated is crucial for health.
 But drinking water or even sports drinks is not always enough to stay hydrated and alleviate dehydration.
 That’s because when we become dehydrated, we need to replace lost fluids and electrolytes into our bloodstream rapidly.
 And to do this, our bodies need a precise balance of electrolytes and glucose.

 In the 1960s, medical scientists discovered that combining the right amount of sodium electrolytes and sugar can activate the body’s sodium-glucose cotransport system.
 These ingredients work together in the body to open the small intestine wall, effectively “pulling” needed fluids and electrolytes into the bloodstream.
 This solution, discovered by the World Health Organization (WHO), became known as an Oral Rehydration Solution (ORS).
 ORS has been used ever since to treat life-threatening dehydration where IV therapy is not practical or available.

-Oral rehydration solutions like DripDrop ORS have this precise combination of sodium electrolytes and glucose to help with dehydration.
+Oral rehydration solutions like DripDrop have this precise combination of sodium electrolytes and glucose to help with dehydration.
 Sports drinks like Gatorade do not.

 DripDrop ORS can be used as an IV alternative to manage mild to moderate dehydration.
 Its patented formula is powerful enough to help patients suffering from dehydration caused by Ebola and cholera but safe enough for everyday use.

 Sports drinks are typically marketed for highly active people who want to maintain their hydration status without negatively impacting physical performance.